StudioEtrange/docker-sabnzbd/README.md

 # docker sabnzbd by StudioEtrange

 * Run sabnzbd in a ubuntu docker container
-* Based on sabnzbd github source code
+* Based on sabnzbd github source code - Each tag is a different version of Sabnzbd
 * Install a concurrent (multithreaded) version of par2 from chuchusoft.com
 * Use supervisor to manage sabnzbd process
 * By default sabnzbd configuration and download files will be in /data/sabnzbd

-	Please choose a version of sabnzbd, by default this is 'latest' which is the unstable branch of sabnzbd git repository
+	**_Please choose a version of sabnzbd, by default this is 'latest' which is the unstable branch of sabnzbd git repository_**

 ## Sample Usage

-	docker run -v $(pwd):/data -p 8080:8080 -p 8081:8081 studioetrange/docker-sabnzbd:0.7.20
+	docker run -v $(pwd):/data -p 8080:8080 studioetrange/docker-sabnzbd:0.7.20

 then go to http://localhost:8080